 - Lost 4.1kg (9.0lb), a weight she has not been at since over 10 years ago,

 - Drawn boundaries with her family when she previously didn’t do so,

-- Distanced from her toxic friends, whereas before she would feel obligated to meet them,
+- Distanced herself from toxic friends, when she would feel obligated to meet them in the past,

-- Joined meetups that align with her goals and made new, passionate friends (in her own words, she has “never met anyone as passionate about writing as [she is]”!!),
+- Joined meetups and made new friends (in her words, she has “never met anyone as passionate about writing as [she is]”!!),

 - Taken control of her debt situation, and